santacrab2/ArceusRNGTool6.0/README.md

   Kurt - For creating PKHeX, the Permutation script and many other projects<br>
   Lincoln-LM For creating the original RNG scripts<br>
   Capitalism(Cappy) - For creating the Bonus round pathing script and general support understanding this stuff<br>
-  Berichan - For their work on the Teleporting mechanisms.
+  Berichan - For their work on the Teleporting mechanisms.<br>
   Olizor - For his work on Sysbot.base and all the others who have helped develop it.<br>
   Any one else who has contributed in anyway to the RNG community.<br>